espressif/openocd-esp32/espressif.md

 The folowing configuration variables are common for all Espressif chips:
 * `ESP_RTOS` - the name of RTOS running on the target.
 Default is 'FreeRTOS'.
 To disable OS support (for bare metal system) use 'none'.
+* `ESP_FLASH_SIZE` - size of the chip's flash.
+Default is 'auto'.
+To disable flash functionality set to '0'.
 * `ESP_SEMIHOST_BASEDIR` - base dir for semihosting I/O. Default is OpenOCD's current working directory.

 ### ESP32 Options